-Upon the activation of the CIRT, the EOC, or upon the confirmation of a significant emergency or dangerous situation, the President (or designee), in consultation with the Public Information Officer and the Emergency Management Director will determine the appropriate content and audience for any broadcast notification.
+Upon the activation of the CIRT, the EOC, or upon the confirmation of a significant emergency or dangerous situation occurring on campus involving an immediate threat to the health or safety of students or employees as determined by the evaluation of reports and observed circumstances, the President (or designee), in consultation with the Public Information Officer, Vice President for Student Affairs, and the Emergency Management Director will determine the appropriate content and segment or segments of the campus community potentially impacted by the emergency for any broadcast notification.
 Under the President's authorization, the Public Information Officer, Vice President for Student Affairs, Director of Campus Safety & Emergency Management (or designee) will initiate the College's notification system.
 If emergency information is required to the larger community, the College will issue those alerts through various means including, but not limited to, press releases and notices on the College's website.

-Notifications will be distributed without delay unless the issuance of notification will compromise efforts to assist a victim or otherwise contain, respond to, or mitigate an emergency.
+The College will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification distribution system unless issuing a notification will compromise efforts to assist a victim or otherwise to contain, respond to, or mitigate an emergency.